National Roman Museum

 • The museum initially occupied a small section of the Baths of Diocletian complex.
 The majority of its early collection was formed from the pre-existing collections of the Kircherian museum, and the acquisition of works and collections from noble Roman families.

 • In 1911, the Great Archeological Exhibition which was part of the fiftieth anniversary of the unification of Italy celebrations was held in the Baths of Diocletian.
-This decision allowed for the site to be readapted back to its original function as an archeological site.
+This decision allowed for the site to be readapted back to its original function as an archaeological site.

 • Thanks to the passing of a Special Law for Roman Antiquities in 1981, the museum was able to acquire three new sites, Palazzo Altemps, Palazzo Massimo, and the city block making up the Crypta Balbi.

-• During the 1990s the museum collections were reorganized and divided into the four different branches, each with its own specific focus.
+• During the 1990s the museum collections were reorganized and divided into four different branches, each with its own specific focus.

 • In 2016, the museum was declared an institution of significant national interest and was endowed with special autonomy.

-• Today, the National Roman Museum is regarded as one of the world’s greatest museums of ancient Greco-Roman art and its branches continue to be sites of archeological importance for the city of Rome.
+• Today, the National Roman Museum is regarded as one of the world’s greatest museums of ancient Greco-Roman art and its branches continue to be sites of archaeological importance for the city of Rome.

 FAQs

-The National Museum of Rome is a museum of Greco-Roman art made located in four different buildings; the Baths of Diocletain, the Crypta Balbi, the Palazzo Altemps, and the Palazzo Massimo.
+What is in the National Museum of Rome?
+The National Museum of Rome is a museum of Greco-Roman art made located in four different buildings; the Baths of Diocletian, the Crypta Balbi, the Palazzo Altemps, and the Palazzo Massimo.

+Is the National Museum of Rome Free?
 The National Museum of Rome is free to access the permanent collection.
 However, other galleries and exhibitions are paid for.